 The Pennesseewassee was moored at the lake’s outlet, just north of Norway village and made two ten mile trips a day around the lake.
 Lakeside residents would raise a flag to signal Captain Ames that a grocery order needed to be filled or a passenger wished a ride.
 Groceries would be delivered on the next trip.
 The Pennesseewassee carried youngsters to picnics at Gibson’s Grove on the northwest shore of the lake, as well as adults on moonlight cruises.

 Any trip on the lake required going underneath Crockett’s Bridge on the Crockett Ridge Road, which was a tight squeeze.
 As the bridge loomed, it was apparent to first-time passengers that the boat’s smokestack was too tall to fit under the bridge.
 At the last moment, Captain Ames would signal with the whistle and a crewmember would pull a wire, folding the hinged smokestack down, thus clearing the bottom of the bridge.

 Captain Ames asked the town to build a higher bridge so his steamer would have better clearance.
 A high-arched bridge was built, though farmers protested that the steeper grade made it more difficult for horse and oxen teams hauling heavy loads.
 When commercial boat traffic on the lake ceased, Crockett’s Bridge was again rebuilt, with a level span.

-When Captain Ames died in 1916, others operated the Pennesseewassee for a few years, before she was abandoned on the shore of the lake.
+When Captain Ames died in 1902, others operated the Pennesseewassee before she was abandoned on the shore of the lake.
 Ultimately, the steamer was sold and dismantled.